tobyhodges/advent-of-code/README.md

-# advent-of-code
+# Advent of Code
-terrible attempts at AoC challenges
+behold! my pathetic attempts at AoC challenges.